|

 sports stadium) with his hands cuffed behind his back and was ordered to lie

-The firing squad in
+The British firing squad.

 As